 If you truly owe the creditor who is contacting you, be proactive.
-Try to resolve the matter as quickly as possible, if you are able.
-The sooner you respond, the less damage will be done to your credit rating.
+Try to resolve the matter as quickly as possible if you are able.
+The sooner you respond, the sooner you can start working towards a resolution.
 Here are some proactive steps you can take:

-- Check your personal records to confirm the amount being collected by the creditor is correct.
+- Confirm the details of your debt.
+Check your personal records to confirm the amount being collected by the creditor is correct.
 If you doubt the information being provided by the debt collector, request verification of the debt in writing.